EU announces plans to lead green industrial revolution | Headlines

 Global investment in the green transition is set to triple by 2030 from $1 trillion last year, the Commission says.
 "The bottom line is that we want to be leaders in the green industries of the future," Vice President Valdis Dombrovksis told a news conference.

-The EU executive set targets for the region to mine 10% of the critical raw materials it consumes, such as lithium, copper and nickel, with recycling adding a further 15%.
+The EU executive set targets for the region to mine 10% of the critical raw materials it consumes, such as lithium and for the first time copper and nickel, with recycling adding a further 15%.
 It also aims to increase processing to 40% of its needs by 2030.
 The supply of minerals vital for the green transition is a challenge, with China processing almost 90% of rare earths and 60% of lithium, a key element for batteries.

 The Commission said no more than 65% of any key raw material should come from a single third country.
 "We are not a resource-rich continent," Dombrovskis said, adding that for many materials, Europe relied on a small number of partners.
 "This is not a stable nor reliable way to build the industries of the future.
 So we urgently need to diversify."